Networked Communication for Decentralised Agents in Mean-Field Games: Introduction

+In the idealised theoretical setting, we prove that our networked algorithm's theoretical sample guarantees lie between those of existing baseline centralised and independent algorithms.
+However we show empirically that these theoretical algorithms, although affording comparison with baseline sample guarantees, were not actually able to learn in practical time, and so we extend all three algorithms with experience replay buffers in order to compare the architectures experimentally.
+In our setting of learning from a continued, non-episodic run of the system, in which \citet{policy_mirror_independent} and \citet{subjective_equilibria} are the mostly closely related works, our experience replay buffer is a novel contribution.
+Much of the theoretical analysis in \citet{policy_mirror_independent} centres on methods to ensure the independence of samples that are collected along this continued system trajectory and used once before being discarded.
+This makes the inclusion of a buffer that is cycled through repeatedly not obvious a priori.

-We prove that our networked algorithm's theoretical sample guarantees lie between those of earlier centralised and independent algorithms.
-Next, to compare the architectures experimentally, we extend all three theoretical algorithms with experience replay buffers, without which we found them unable to learn in practical time.
-We show empirically that when the agents' Q-functions can be only roughly estimated due to fewer samples/updates, possibly leading to high variance in policy updates, then using the communication network to propagate policies that are estimated to be better through the population leads to faster learning than that achieved by agents learning entirely independently.
-This is crucial in large complex environments that may be encountered in real applications, where the idealised hyperparameter choices (such as learning rates and numbers of iterations) required in previous works for theoretical convergence guarantees will be infeasible in practice.
-As well as demonstrating the empirical benefits of our scheme for learning speed, we conduct additional studies showing the advantages of communication for system robustness.
-In summary, our contributions include the following: \begin{itemize} \item We prove that a theoretical version of our networked algorithm (Alg. \ref{networked_algorithm}) has sample guarantees bounded between those of centralised and independent algorithms for learning with a non-episodic run of the empirical system.
-We provide the order of the difference in these bounds in terms of network structure and number of communication rounds, and contribute a policy-update stability guarantee (Sec. \ref{properties} and Appx. \ref{Consecutive_stability_guarantee_section}).
+We show empirically that when the agents' Q-functions can be only roughly estimated due to fewer samples/updates, possibly leading to high variance in policy updates, then using the communication network to propagate better-performing policies through the population leads to faster learning than that achieved by agents learning entirely independently, which still hardly appear to learn at all.
+This is crucial in large complex environments that may be encountered in real applications, where the idealised hyperparameter choices (such as learning rates and numbers of iterations) required for the theoretical convergence guarantees will be infeasible in practice.
+As well as demonstrating our scheme's empirical benefits for learning speed, we conduct additional studies showing the advantages of communication for system robustness.
+In summary, our contributions include the following:

+\begin{itemize} \item We prove that a theoretical version of our networked algorithm (Alg. \ref{networked_algorithm}) has sample guarantees bounded between those of central-agent and independent algorithms for learning with a non-episodic run of the empirical system.
+We provide the order of the difference in these bounds in terms of network structure and number of communication rounds, and contribute a policy-update stability guarantee (Sec. \ref{properties}).